 The Museum administers a defined contribution individual retirement account (IRA) plan sponsored by American Funds Service Company.
-Employee contributions were \$10,265 and \$11,820 for the years ended June 30, 2014 and 2013.
+Employee contributions were \$9,810 and \$10,265 for the years ended June 30, 2015 and 2014.
+The Museum made no employer contributions during either year.